 .4 Where re-registration to re-attend a module following reassessment (F8.6) has not been offered and there is new evidence relating to the student's engagement or non-engagement with reassessment, which had not been available to the UPAB, for good reason, at the time of making that decision.

 I3 Process

-I3.1 Full details of the Appeals Procedure are published at Appendix 5 to the Academic Regulations.
+I3.1 Full details of the Appeals Procedure, including deadlines and evidence requirements are set out in the University's Academic Appeals Procedures (Appendix 5).

 J External Examiners